TrademarkTrademark

 terraform_data vs. null_resource

-terraform_data uses key arguments: input (optional) stores arbitrary data, causing an update if its value changes, and triggers_replace (optional) forces resource replacement if its value changes.
-Read-only attributes include output (reflecting input's value) and id (unique resource identifier).
-The choice between input and triggers_replace dictates whether downstream actions see an update or a full replacement.
+terraform_data has two main arguments. input (optional) stores arbitrary data, and changing its value plans an in-place update. triggers_replace (optional) forces a replacement when its value changes.
+There are also two read-only attributes: output, which mirrors input's value, and id, the unique resource identifier.
+Whether you reach for input or triggers_replace decides whether downstream actions see an update or a full replacement.

 Name Type Description Behavior on Change